PINNYTU/PINNYTU/README.md

 <h1 align="center">Hi 👋, I'm Natnapin Arch-int.
 I go by the name Pinny.</h1>
 <h3 align="center">A passionate Data "Practitioner" from Thailand.
-I just love what I do.</h3>
+I just love what I do. </h3>

-- 👨‍💻 I take pride in coming up with surprising insights.
-All of my projects that I worked on my free time are available at : [Data Analysis](https://github.com/PINNYTU/Data-Analysis)
+- 👨‍💻 All of my projects that I worked on during my free time are available at : [Data Analysis](https://github.com/PINNYTU/Data-Analysis)

+- 🌱 I’m currently aiming to land a data-related job in Canada
+-
 - 📫 How to reach me : **natnapin20@gmail.com**

 - 📄 Know about my experiences : [Tableau Portfolio](https://public.tableau.com/app/profile/natnapin.arch.int/viz/NATNAPIN-INTERACTIVERESUME/Dashboard13)

-- ⚡ Fun fact **My friends call me a workaholic but I just love to be able to find new ways to tell the story of my data.**
+- ⚡ Fun fact **My friends call me a workaholic but I just love finding new ways to tell the story of my data and coming up with surprising insights.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">